publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch71/m__us_usc_t10_s1406.md

     2014—Subsec. (i).
 [Pub.
 L. 113–291, § 603(d)(1)][/us/pl/113/291/s603/d/1], inserted “Chief of the National Guard Bureau,” after “Chiefs of Service,” in heading.

     Subsec. (i)(1).
 [Pub.
-L. 113–291, § 603(d)(2)][/us/pl/113/291/s603/d/2], inserted “as Chief of the National Guard Bureau,” after “Chief of Service,” and “or the senior enlisted advisor to the Chairman of the Joint Chiefs of Staff or the Chief of the National Guard Bureau” after“of an armed force”.
+L. 113–291, § 603(d)(2)][/us/pl/113/291/s603/d/2], inserted “as Chief of the National Guard Bureau,” after “Chief of Service,” and “or the senior enlisted advisor to the Chairman of the Joint Chiefs of Staff or the Chief of the National Guard Bureau” after “of an armed force”.

     Subsec. (i)(3)(B)(vi).
 [Pub.
 L. 113–291, § 603(d)(3)][/us/pl/113/291/s603/d/3], struck out cl. (vi) which read as follows: “Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff.”